TheRedeemed/abdoul-kader-soumahoro-portfolio/content/articles/db-table/index.md

 ---
-title: "Database, table and data type primer"
+title: "Database, table and data type"
 description: "This article is a primer on databases and tables and how to create them.
 It also contains information about data types."
 date: "2022-08-02"
 banner: